-Deutsche Telekom reportedly reviewing improved bid for MetroPCSAlex Wagner - Deputy Managing Editor, News Desk
+Deutsche Telekom reportedly reviewing improved bid for MetroPCSAlex Wagner - Editorial Director of News and Content

 Both MetroPCS and T-Mobile have publicly said that they're confident that their proposed merger will reach completion, despite the fact that a few partieshave come out in opposition to the deal.
 We're now just two days out from MetroPCS's shareholder vote on the deal, which is the last major hurdle that it must clear, and a new report has surfaced that claims that T-Mobile parent company Deutsche Telekom is looking over an improved offer for MetroPCS.

 Sources speaking to The Wall Street Journal say that Deutsche Telekom is currently reviewing a new bid for MetroPCS that includes better terms than the original offer made by DT.
 As the deal stands now, MetroPCS shareholders would receive around $1.5 billion in cash and be given a 26 percent stake in the combined T-Metro.
 There's no word yet on what Deutsche Telekom's improved bid would entail, but one WSJ tipster claims that Deutsche Telekom is likely to make its better offer official and that the company could announce it as soon as today.